 What I Pack in my Carry-On

 Traveling can be so stressful for so many people.
 For me, I love it!
 I love the planning of trips and I love going.
 Next week we are off again for a family wedding in Iowa.
-So, I thought this would be an appropriate time to share what I pack in my carry-on bag.
+So, I thought this would be an appropriate time to share how I pack the perfect carry-on bag.
 Typically, I travel with a backpack and my carry-on is inside the backpack until I’m on the plane.
 After I’m seated, it’s easy to pull out my “carry-on” bag without disturbing the rest of my items in the backpack.

 The whole point of traveling simple, or minimal packing, is to have what you need and not a lot of extra.
 I pack like this because it makes traveling easy!
 There’s less to keep track of, but I have everything I really need!

-So, here’s what I will always have in my carry-on:
+So, here’s what I will always pack in my carry-on: